6 Indiana Fall Festival Events Not to Be Missed!

 This two day Indiana fall festival will bring you back to the banks of the Wabash in small down Attica, IN, where I grew up.

-An effort to keep people of all walks of life educated on the heritage of the area, Attica Heritage Days features activities for the whole family.
+In an effort to keep people of all walks of life educated on the heritage of the area, Attica Heritage Days features activities for the whole family.

 Live music and entertainment is featured throughout the day.
 Also for your entertainment, a Pickleball tournament is held in the town park for everyone to enjoy.
 If you are there at the right time, your kiddos can even help to build a Wigwam from raw materials!

-If you are sticking around in the area overnight, be sure to check out the Attica Heritage Days parade which will march down Perry street in Attica at 2pm on the 22nd.
-Your kids will have more candy than they can eat, and you will get the joy of an old fashioned parade, not just seeing one on TV.
+If you are sticking around in the area overnight, be sure to check out the Attica Heritage Days parade which will march down Perry Street in Attica at 2pm on the 22nd.
+Your kids will have more candy than they can eat, and you will get the joy of an old-fashioned parade, not just seeing one on TV.

 Crazy Mom Talk

-This Indiana fall festival is in a smaller in size in comparison to some of the others.
+This Indiana fall festival is a smaller in size in comparison to some of the others.
 This means less walking for you.
 Also, regular strollers can be utilized in this environment much easier.

 Looking for a place to stay during the festival?
 You are going to need to seek out accommodations in one of the larger surrounding cities.
-Lafayette, IN and Crawfordsville, IN are both within 30 minutes and boast several hotel chains to accommodate your crew.
+Lafayette, IN, and Crawfordsville, IN are both within 30 minutes and boast several hotel chains to accommodate your crew.

 Johnny Appleseed Festival